-The LMZ20502 incorporates cycle-by-cycle peak current limit on both the high and low side MOSFETs.
+The LMZ20501 incorporates cycle-by-cycle peak current limit on both the high- and low-side MOSFETs.
 This feature limits the output current in case the output is overloaded.
-During the overload, the peak inductor current is limited to that value found in the Electrical Characteristics table under the heading of "I{LIM}".
+During the overload, the peak inductor current is limited to that value found in Section 6.5 under the heading of "I{I IM}".

 In addition to current limit, a short circuit protection mode is also implemented.
 When the feedback voltage is brought down to less than 300 mV, but greater than 150 mV, by a short circuit, the synchronous rectifier is turned off.
 This provides more voltage across the inductor to help maintain the required volt-second balance.
-If a "harder" short brings the feedback voltage to below 150 mV, the current limit and switching frequency are both reduced to about $\frac{1}{2}$ of the nominal values.
-In addition, when the current limit is tripped, the device stops switching for about 85 μs.
+If a "harder" short brings the feedback voltage to below 150 mV, the current limit and switching frequency are both reduced to approximately one half of the nominal values.
+In addition, when the current limit is tripped, the device stops switching for approximately 85 μ s.
 At the end of the time-out, switching resumes and the cycle repeats until the short is removed.

-The effect of both overload and short circuit protection can be seen in Figure 9.
-This graph demonstrates that the device will supply slightly more than 2 A to the load when in overload and much less current during fold-back mode.
+The effect of both overload and short circuit protection can be seen in Figure 7-3.
+This graph demonstrates that the device will supply slightly more than 1 A to the load when in overload and much less current during fold-back mode.
 This is typical behavior for any regulator with this type of current limit protection.

-$V{\rm IN} = 5 \text{ V}, \text{ } V{\rm OUT} = 1.8 \text{ V}$
+Figure 7-3.
+Typical Current Limit Profile $V{IN} = 5 \text{ V}$, $V{OUT} = 3.3 \text{ V}$